-The Trust historically issued common units of fractional undivided beneficial interest ("Shares"), which represent ownership in the Trust, on a periodic basis to certain "accredited investors" within the meaning of Rule 501(a) of Regulation D under the Securities Act in exchange for deposits of Bitcoin.
-The Shares were quoted on OTC Markets Group Inc.'s OTCQX® Best Marketplace ("OTCQX") under the ticker symbol "GBTC."
-From and after the date of this prospectus, the Trust intends to issue Shares on an ongoing basis pursuant to this registration statement, intends to rely on an exemption or other relief from the SEC under Regulation M to operate a redemption program, and intends to list the Shares on NYSE Arca under the symbol "GBTC."
+The Trust historically issued common units of fractional undivided beneficial interest ("Shares"), which represent ownership in the Trust, on a periodic basis to certain "accredited investors" within the meaning of Rule 501(a) of Regulation D under the Securities Act in exchange for deposits of Ether.
+The Shares were quoted on OTC Markets Group Inc.'s OTCQX® Best Market ("OTCQX") under the ticker symbol "ETHE."
+From and after the date of this prospectus, the Trust intends to issue Shares on an ongoing basis pursuant to this registration statement and intends to rely on an exemption or other relief from the SEC under Regulation M to operate a redemption program.
+The Shares have been approved for listing on NYSE Arca under the symbol "ETHE."
 The Shares will be distributed by Authorized Participants who will be able to take advantage of arbitrage opportunities to keep the value of the Shares closely linked to the Index Price (referred to as the "arbitrage mechanism").
 Immediately prior to listing on NYSE Arca, it is expected that the market price of the Shares will be at, or approximate to, a value that aligns with NAV per Share.
 Upon listing on NYSE Arca, the Sponsor expects the market price of the Shares and the NAV per Share to converge, thus closing the current discount to NAV per Share.
 Subsequent to the first day of trading, the Sponsor expects there to be a net creation of Shares if the Shares trade at a premium to NAV per Share and a net redemption of Shares if the Shares trade at a discount to NAV per Share, representing the effective functioning of the arbitrage mechanism.

-Thereafter, it is expected that the Shares will be sold to the public at varying prices to be determined by reference to, among other considerations, the price of the Bitcoins represented by each Share and the trading price of the Shares on NYSE Arca at the time of each sale.
+Thereafter, it is expected that the Shares will be sold to the public at varying prices to be determined by reference to, among other considerations, the price of the Ether represented by each Share and the trading price of the Shares on NYSE Arca at the time of each sale.
 Shares registered hereby are of the same class and will have the same rights as any Shares distributed prior to this offering.

-As previously noted, the Shares have historically traded at a substantial premium over, or a substantial discount to, the value of the Trust's Bitcoin, less the Trust's expenses and other liabilities.
-For example, from July 1, 2023 to September 30, 2023, the average discount of the closing price of the Shares quoted on OTCQX below the value of the Trust's NAV per Share was 24%, with a maximum discount of 30%.
-As of September 29, 2023, the last business day of such period, the closing price of the Shares quoted on OTCQX was \$19.19 and the Trust's Shares were quoted on OTCQX at a discount of 21% to the Trust's NAV per Share.
-As of January 4, 2024, the closing price of the Shares quoted on OTCQX was \$37.25 and the Trust's Shares were quoted on OTCQX at a discount of 6% to the Trust's NAV per Share.
+As previously noted, the Shares have historically traded at a substantial premium over, or a substantial discount to, the value of the Trust's Ether, less the Trust's expenses and other liabilities.
+For example, from June 20, 2019 to June 30, 2024, the maximum premium of the closing price of the Shares quoted on OTCQX over the value of the Trust's NAV per Share was 956%, the average premium was 191%, the maximum discount of the closing price of the Shares quoted on OTCQX below the value of the Trust's NAV per Share was 60%, and the average discount was 24%.
+The closing price of the Shares, as quoted on OTCQX at 4:00 p.m., New York time, on each business day between June 20, 2019 and June 30, 2024, has been quoted at a discount on 771 days.
+As of June 28, 2024, the last business day of such period, the closing price of the Shares quoted on OTCQX was \$31.40 and the Trust's Shares were quoted on OTCQX at a discount of 1% to the Trust's NAV per Share.
+As of July 2, 2024, the closing price of the Shares quoted on OTCQX was \$31.80 and the Trust's Shares were quoted on OTCQX at a discount of 1% to the Trust's NAV per Share.